kemitchell/ODbL-1.0/ODbL-1.0.unwrapped.md

 For the avoidance of doubt:

-a. __Non-waivable compulsory license schemes__.
+#### a.
+Non-waivable compulsory license schemes.

 In those jurisdictions in which the right to collect royalties through any statutory or compulsory licensing scheme cannot be waived, the Licensor reserves the exclusive right to collect such royalties for any exercise by You of the rights granted under this License;

-b. __Waivable compulsory license schemes__.
+#### b.
+Waivable compulsory license schemes.

 In those jurisdictions in which the right to collect royalties through any statutory or compulsory licensing scheme can be waived, the Licensor waives the exclusive right to collect such royalties for any exercise by You of the rights granted under this License; and,

-c. __Voluntary license schemes__.
+#### c.
+Voluntary license schemes.

 The Licensor waives the right to collect royalties, whether individually or, in the event that the Licensor is a member of a collecting society that administers voluntary licensing schemes, via that society, from any exercise by You of the rights granted under this License.

 ### 3.3